nashville-software-school/bangazon-inc/book-3-web-api/chapters/FIREBASE_AUTH.md

 Now that we have some initial setup out of the way, let's take some time to think about what we are going to be building.

-Our goal is to build a full-stack application using ASP<span>.NET</span> Core Web API on the server, Entity Framework Core to interact with a SQL Server database, React on the client and Firebase for authentication.
+Our goal is to build a full-stack application using ASP<span>.NET</span> Core Web API on the server, ADO.NET to interact with a SQL Server database, React on the client and Firebase for authentication.

-Because Web API, EF Core and React are all familiar to us, we won't go into them here.
+Because Web API, ADO.NET and React are all familiar to us, we won't go into them here.
 But we do need to get a high-level idea of how authentication will fit into the project.
 The image below describes the process.

 ![Firebase auth flow](./images/firebase-auth-architecture-small-1.png)